ArtyomKazlanzhi/books-shop/README.md

 # Books shop
 ## About
-This project is a Provectus Test Task application for Internship 2020
+This project is a Web coursework application

 ## Customer requirements:
    You need to create web-interface for admin for add/edit title, description of the book, price, author and genre.